gnu4cn/code_snippets/33_git_behind_proxy.md

 - `pacman -S/yum|apt|brew install socat`

-Then put the following configuration into the file `~/.ssh/config`(if there is no the file, you should create it by hand):
+Then put the following configuration into the file `~/.ssh/config`(if there is no the file, you should create it by hand.):

 ```conf
 Host github.com